 Specific ratings (1-10) to the questions 1-3 on the implementation of ATRT1

 Explicit Reconsideration process concerns were raised by some members of the ICANN community.
 The Registries Stakeholder Group (RySG) challenged Staff’s implementation of ATRT1 recommendations #23 and #25, claiming that they were fundamentally flawed and in fact ran counter to the concept of accountability.
-In addition, they noted more work was needed because the timing of the expert panel was such that resources to comment were limited.
-The Board fundamentally The RySG went on to assert that the Board ignored the public comments.
+The RySG went on to assert that the Board ignored the public comments.
 Likewise, the Non-Commercial Stakeholders Group (NCSG), responding to ICANN’s rejection of its Reconsideration #13-3 (regarding the TMCH+50 case), publicly stated its “belief that the Board’s response, or rather, the manner in which it was couched and the rationale which the Board (through its representative sub-committee on the matter) chose to employ, was such as to land yet another blow to the vaunted [Multi-Stakeholder Model].”
 Perhaps all of the expressed frustration can be summed up by one individual’s challenge that “the ATRT2 should address the questions left unresolved by ATRT1: should ICANN provide an independent and binding appeal from Board decisions?
 What body should have that authority?”

 There was limited input on the Ombudsman in the open comments or in the face-to-face discussions with the ICANN community.
 One report did question the independence of the Ombudsman, noting that the office “appears so restrained and contained.”